How to Take Care of Your First Pet Silkworms

 - Is the silkworm a good pet for you or your child?

 - Silkworm care

 - Dealing with dangers to your pet

 During ancient times, the East became renowned for its silk and the skillful farming of the creatures that produced the commodity—silkworms.
 Today, thanks to millennia of human handling, even kids can take care of them.
-However, since they aren't very amusing or interactive with children, kids can get bored after a while.
-The different life phases can renew interest, but parents should be aware that supervision is required and that they may have to step in with caretaking duties should the child no longer adequately care for the silkworms.
+However, since they aren't very amusing or interactive, kids can get bored with them after a while.
+The different life phases can renew interest, but parents should be aware that supervision is required and that they may have to step in with care taking duties should the child no longer adequately care for the silkworms.

 Where to Get Silkworms